collindaloisio/mlb-pitch-data/readme.md

 mlblib.
 Inside mlblib, we have the following modules:
    __postgre__ - This is a module that contains functions used for creating/updating our database.

-   __cassandra__ - This is a module that contains functions for creating/updating a cassandra db.
+   __database__ - This is a module that contains functions for creating/updating a cassandra db.
 Need to discuss which DB implementation we are using.

    __scrapeUtils__ - This is a module that contains functions used in scraping, and parsing data from our various data sources.